Wrist osteoarthritis: Diagnosis

-Osteoarthritis of the wrist is predominantly a clinical diagnosis, and thus is primarily based on the patients medical history, physical examination and wrist X-rays.
+Osteoarthritis of the wrist is predominantly a clinical diagnosis, and thus is primarily based on the patients medical history, physical examination and wrist radiographs (X-rays).

 Medical history

 The person may or may not recall an old wrist injury.

 Physical examination

 Examination may identify limited passive wrist motion, pain at the extremes of wrist motion, tenderness at the radioscaphoid joint, and dorsal radial prominence.
 Activities that use forceful wrist extension such as rising from a chair or push-ups may be painful.

 In the absence of gout, chondrocalcinosis, rheumatoid arthritis, or prior distal radius fracture, a person with gradual onset limited motion and pain in the wrist likely has wrist osteoarthritis.

-X-rays
+Radiographs (made with X-rays)

 Radiographs can confirm the diagnosis of wrist osteoarthritis.
 The earliest sign is narrowing of the joint space between the radius and the scaphoid and an osteophyte off the tip of the radial styloid.